-Before you begin this module, we recommend going through the following modules:
+Before you start, we recommend going through these training modules:

-In addition to our detailed step-by-step tutorials, we also recommend watching the video tutorials listed in the WordPress Configuration Video Tutorials section and learning how to put your WordPress site on maintenance mode.
+In addition to our written tutorials, we also recommend watching the video tutorials listed in our WordPress Configuration Video Tutorials section and learning how to put your WordPress site on maintenance mode.

 If you have followed our WordPress Installation Tutorials, the next step is to set up and configure your site to turn your default WordPress installation into a professional looking website or blog that will create a great first impression with visitors and help you grow your business online faster.

-In this tutorial, we will begin the configuration process by learning how to clean up a new WordPress installation, then take you step-by-step through the process of configuring your WordPress settings and getting your site fully set up and ready to launch.
+In this tutorial, we will begin the configuration process by learning how to clean up a new WordPress installation, then take you step-by-step through the process of configuring your WordPress settings and getting your website fully set up.

 (Log into WordPress)

-The first time you log into a new WordPress site, you will be greeted by the Welcome to WordPress Screen …
+The first time you log into a new WordPress site, you may be presented with a Welcome to WordPress Screen …

 (New WordPress Site – Welcome To WordPress!)